 Robert was a SNJ columnist 2013-17.

 - Join the discussions that are connecting the rarest of rare diseasesI've written on SNJ before about how the online community I help to manage, RareConnect, works to bring together families facing…Continue reading »

 - The pain of finding acceptance with Apert syndrome, a facial differenceWe all have a basic need to be accepted by others.
 As many families affected by a disability know however,…Continue reading »

 - How Jonah’s parents are connecting families with his rare disease -and how you can tooAs an online manager of international patient communities for many different rare diseases, I receive emails every day from parents…Continue reading »

-I’ve been involved in the recognition and celebration of Rare Disease Day, which is today, for the past five years.…Continue reading »
+- Rare Disease Day 2014: the largest awareness campaign ever, what’s next?I’ve been involved in the recognition and celebration of Rare Disease Day, which is today, for the past five years.…Continue reading »

 - The parents working to find a cure for deadly Sanfilippo syndromeJonah was born in 2008 to excited parents in New York City.
 But at his first year check up, his…Continue reading »

 - How growing up with disability can lead to a life of compassionWe often wonder at SNJ, as we all must, how our children with chronic illness, rare conditions or additional needs…Continue reading »

 - Why online help is vital for people living with a rare disease you can only smellWe hear a lot about “invisible illness” and how young people with autism are judged or stared at because of…Continue reading »

-- Volunteering: The best way to spend your summerTania says: We're heading off for Italy this weekend and because both boys have special needs, we've always rented a villa…Continue reading »
+- Volunteering: The best way to spend your summerTania says: We're heading off for Italy this weekend and because both kids are autistic, we've always rented a villa…Continue reading »